 In fact, another study suggests that consuming too much Vitamin E can actually have an adverse effect on hair growth.

 “Vitamin E oil alone doesn’t really induce hair growth,” Guanche says, “but castor oil is rich in vitamin E, hence the confusion.”

-The first step to applying any DIY eyelash serum is to make sure you are using a quality product and that you’re not allergic to it — which means that it’s best to do a skin test before you start.
+The first step to applying any DIY eyelash serum is to make sure you’re using a quality product and that you’re not allergic to it — which means that it’s best to do a patch test before you start.

 “You want to be careful when applying anything close to the eye area,” Green says.
 “You should use a clean, disposable applicator with each use.”

 Make sure your skin is free of any dirt or makeup before you apply.
 Then carefully use an applicator, like a clean cotton swab, to lightly coat your lashline.
 Be sure not to get any oil in your eye and always wash your face in the morning before applying any makeup.